openstack/openstack-manuals/doc/cli-reference/source/neutron.rst

 **Positional arguments:**

 ``NAME``
-  Name of QoS policy to create.
+  Name of the QoS policy to be created.

 **Optional arguments:**